seanj06/Burgers-R-Us-P5/README.md

 ## **The Scope Plane**

 - CRUD Ability for authenticated users on Reviews and profile info
-- CRUD Ability for both authenticated and non authenticated users on cart
+- CRUD Ability for both authenticated and non-authenticated users on cart
 - Restricted site features for authenticated and non-authenticated users such as adding and liking reviews, saving profile info and contact section.
 - Restricted site features for staff such as adding, editing and deleting products.
-- Full responsiveness for all screen sizes down to 320px including different navbar layout for medium to small screens.
+- Full responsiveness for all screen sizes down to 320px including different navbar layouts for medium to small screens.

 [Top of page &uarr;](#contents)